 The different target market of Specialty Coffee and Commercial Coffee

-Commercial Coffee is widely used in many the distinction between segments.
-The food and beverage business model, from shops, big brands, in food – cooking… to individuals due to its high profitability, popularity, and stability.
+Commercial Coffee is widely used in many of the distinctions between segments.
+The food and beverage business model, from shops, and big brands, in food–cooking… to individuals due to its high profitability, popularity, and stability.

-The difference value of two types of coffee to the coffee industry
+The different value of the two types of coffee to the coffee industry

 The development of the coffee industry, regardless of the segment, is a resonance combination and creates conditions for other industries to develop in parallel.
 As coffee makers, we are in an era of spectacular coffee development.
 The period when all elements of science, culture, and art stood together towards high-quality coffee.